Dzhokhar Tsarnaev: Imprisonment

+Appeals

 Tsarnaev appealed his sentence on the grounds that the trial should not have been held in Boston, that there were errors in jury selection and that the judge improperly excluded evidence that Tamerlan Tsarnaev and another man, Ibragim Todashev, committed a prior triple murder in Waltham on September 11, 2011, arguing that such evidence would suggest that Dzhokhar Tsarnaev acted under the influence of Tamerlan Tsarnaev and was possibly fearful of what would happen to him if he refused.

 The appeal was heard by a three-judge panel of the First Circuit on December 12, 2019.
 On July 31, 2020, the First Circuit overturned the death sentence and three of the other convictions, agreeing that the judge failed to determine how much the potential jurors had been aware of the event during jury selection, and ordered a retrial with a new jury for the penalty phase of his trial.
-Tsarnaev remained in prison from multiple life sentences carried by the other uncontested convictions.
+Tsarnaev remained in prison for multiple life sentences carried by the other uncontested convictions.
 U.S. Circuit Judge O. Rogeriee Thompson, who wrote the opinion, clarified the ruling of the court.
 She stated, "Make no mistake: Dzhokhar will spend his remaining days locked up in prison, with the only matter remaining being whether he will die by execution."

 On March 22, 2021, the Supreme Court agreed to consider an appeal from the Department of Justice, and on October 13, 2021, the Department of Justice presented arguments in favor of reinstating the death penalty for Tsarnaev.
 The Supreme Court ruled on March 4, 2022, in a 6–3 decision, that the First Circuit improperly vacated the death sentence that Tsarnaev had been given.
 The Court reversed the First Circuit's decision, reinstating the death penalty.

-On April 7, 2022, Tsarnaev's attorney asked the First Circuit Court of Appeals to consider four constitutional claims that had not been taken up in the previous appeal in March 2021.
-The filing was made in response to an April 6 filing by the appeals court to comply with the previous Supreme Court ruling in March 2022.